 Forbes Top College for

-five consecutive years.
+seven consecutive years.
 In addition to being named to the 2014 America’s Top Colleges list.

 G.I.
 Jobs magazine ranked

 MSU a “2015 Military Friendly School.”
 The list honors the top 20

 percent of all colleges, universities and trade schools nationwide that